msi-ris/Tutorials/rnaseq_cmd.md

 [Return to top](#top)
 ### <a name="3.5"></a> 3.5: Filtering and Differential Expression Testing
-The raw counts matrix generated by `featureCounts` is then processed with a R script that filters the counts matrix, generates summary plots, calcualtes a normalized value for gene expression, and tests for differentially expressed genes.
+The raw counts matrix generated by `featureCounts` is then processed with a R script that filters the counts matrix, generates summary plots, calculates a normalized value for gene expression, and tests for differentially expressed genes.
 To enable the differential expression testing, you must specify experimental groups by following the directions in **2.3.1** above.